 In the mid 1780s Lincolnshire society established an annual ball, known as the ‘Stuff Ball’, to encourage and promote the local manufactory and industry of the fabric known as ‘Lincolnshire Stuff.’
 The first ball was held in 1785 at The Windmill Inn, Alford.

-‘Stuff’ could refer to any woven fabric and the rules for these balls stipulated that only ‘Lincolnshire Stuff‘ made from Lincolnshire wool and both manufactured and dyed in the county could be worn, the only exception being for gentleman to be allowed silk stockings.
+‘Stuff’ could refer to any woven fabric and the rules for these balls stipulated that only ‘Lincolnshire Stuff‘ made from Lincolnshire wool and both manufactured and dyed in the county could be worn, the only exception being for gentlemen to be allowed silk stockings.
 Each year the titled patroness of the ball chose the colour theme for the year ensuring that all the guest had to order new clothes rather than wear those from the previous year.

 Due to the success of the ball, the venue had to be changed to accommodate everyone who wanted to attend and it was held at the Assembly rooms on Lincoln’s Bailgate from 1789 when the first patroness there was Lady Banks, wife of Sir Joseph Banks.

 In 1790 Lady Monson was patroness when the colour scheme chosen was brown.
 One wonders how the ladies present dressed that one up!

 Click to enlarge